sivakov512/kicad-templates/README.md

 # KiCad Template Collection

-A collection of KiCad PCB templates optimized for different PCB manufacturing services.
-Currently includes templates for JLCPCB.
+A collection of KiCad PCB templates optimized for different PCB manufacturing services and methods.
+Includes templates for commercial fabrication (JLCPCB) and home PCB manufacturing.

-Templates come with design rules and stackups already configured to meet manufacturer specifications for optimal price-to-quality ratio.
+Templates come with design rules and stackups already configured to meet manufacturer specifications or home fabrication capabilities for optimal price-to-quality ratio and manufacturing success.

 ## Installation